open-voice-interoperability/docs-archived/technical_masterplan.md

 ### Component Framework

 In order to manage the big task of identifying and recommending standard formats for artifacts, we partition components into four baskets inspired by the advent and progress of automotive transportation.
-High-level descriptions of these four backets and their possible components follows.
+High-level descriptions of these four baskets and their possible components follows.
 (Figure C6)

-1. Macadam Road “Foundational” Component Basket (Core functionality)  Named after the 18th century Scottish engineer who invented the hard-surface, reliable road.
-This basket of components provides the basic infrastructure needed by voice agents.  speech).
+#### 1. Macadam Road “Foundational” Component Basket (Core functionality)

+Named after the 18th century Scottish engineer who invented the hard-surface, reliable road.
+This basket of components provides the basic infrastructure needed by voice agents.

-- ASR, Automatic Speech Recognition
+ASR, Automatic Speech Recognition

-    Purpose: Convert speech to text
+- Purpose: Convert speech to text
-Input: audio
+- Input: audio
-Output: text
+- Output: text
-May interact with: Context Manager
+- May interact with: Context Manager
-May interact with: Knowledge Manager
+- May interact with: Knowledge Manager

-- NLU, Natural Language Understanding (Intent Etraction)
+NLU, Natural Language Understanding (Intent Extraction)

-    Purpose: extract meaning from text
+- Purpose: extract meaning from text
-Input: text
+- Input: text
-Output: semantic representation of text
+- Output: semantic representation of text
-Note 1: known as semantic interpretation in VoiceXML Note 2: ASR + NLU often combined into a combo component May interact with: Context Manager
+- Note 1: known as semantic interpretation in VoiceXML
+- Note 2: ASR + NLU often combined into a combo component
+- May interact with: Context Manager
-May interact with: Knowledge Manager
+- May interact with: Knowledge Manager

-- Dialog Manager
+Dialog Manager

-Purpose: respond to request
+- Purpose: respond to request
-Input: semantic interpretation of text
+- Input: semantic interpretation of text
-May interact with: Context Manager
+- May interact with: Context Manager
-May interact with: Knowledge Manager
+- May interact with: Knowledge Manager
-Interacts with: Locator Service (VRS) to obtain link to voice agent Interacts with: Fulfillment (Dialog) Broker to obtain links to backend apps Interacts with: backend apps to obtain fulfillment Interacts with: NLG Generator to formulate text response
+- Interacts with: Locator Service (VRS) to obtain link to voice agent
+- Interacts with: Fulfillment (Dialog) Broker to obtain links to backend apps
+- Interacts with: backend apps to obtain fulfillment
+- Interacts with: NLG Generator to formulate text response

-- TTS, Text To Speech
+TTS, Text To Speech

-Purpose: Convert text to speech
+- Purpose: Convert text to speech
-Input: text (possibly with hints for pronunciation)
+- Input: text (possibly with hints for pronunciation)
-Output: audio
+- Output: audio

-2. Ford Model T “Foundational” Component Basket (Core functionality + OVN unique value)  Named after the Model T, a  practical, affordable transportation for the common man which quickly became prized for its low cost, durability, versatility, and ease of maintenance.
+#### 2. Ford Model T “Foundational” Component Basket (Core functionality + OVN unique value)

+Named after the Model T, a  practical, affordable transportation for the common man which quickly became prized for its low cost, durability, versatility, and ease of maintenance.
 This basket of components provides core functionality and OVN unique value.

-- VRS Locator Service
+VRS Locator Service

-Purpose 1:  Maintain links to speech agents
+- Purpose 1:  Maintain links to speech agents
-Input: pronunciation of speech agent name
+  - Input: pronunciation of speech agent name
-Output: link to speech agent
+  - Output: link to speech agent
-Purpose 2:  Register speech agent name
+- Purpose 2:  Register speech agent name
   - Intent (Dialog) Broker
-Input: pronunciation of speech agent name & information
+  - Input: pronunciation of speech agent name & information
-Output: Success or failure
+  - Output: Success or failure

-- Fulfillment Broker
+Fulfillment Broker

-Purpose:  Provide a list of fulfillable intests
+- Purpose:  Provide a list of fulfillable intents
 Input: request
 Output: fulfillment info
 Note: previously called Dialog Broker